sohan-shingade/power-outage-analysis/README.md

 ### NMAR Analysis

 We analyzed the missingness of the `CUSTOMERS.AFFECTED` column.
-Smaller outages in remote areas may go unrecorded, indicating that missingness may depend on the value itself—suggesting Not Missing At Random (NMAR).
+Smaller outages in remote areas may go unrecorded, indicating that missingness may depend on the value itself suggesting Not Missing At Random (NMAR).

 ### Missingness Dependency Tests